FEATURES OF DENTAL IMPLANTS

 Medical insurance sometimes covers people who have medical conditions as a result of complete tooth loss.
 There is also benefit coverage for some bone grafting procedures.
 Other than these specific situations, coverage is rare.

 Accidents and work-related injuries are sometimes covered by insurance.
 Medicare does not cover implant treatment.
-For most patients, it is best to assume that medical insurance will not cover dental implant treatment.
+For most patients, it is typical to assume that medical insurance will not cover dental implant treatment.